recent changes all exhibits

 HF

-The HF red ring was introduced by Mullard in 1924 as an RF amplifier or detector.
-The red ring around the top of the envelope.
+The HF red ring was introduced by Mullard in 1924 as a bright emitter RF amplifier or detector.
+There is a single red ring around the top of the envelope.
 Mullard also made an LF for audio use and externally the difference is a green ring around the top of the LF.

 Internally the construction is unusual.
 The anode is an inverted U section mounted horizontally.
 Within the anode the grid is also U shaped.
 The filament is a fan shaped loop.
 In many respects this construction echoes that of the Cossor P1 and P2.